zhou-lab/YAME/docs/docs/summarize.markdown

 ---
-title: Methylation Data Summarization
+title: Summary and Encoding
-nav_order: 4
+nav_order: 1
 ---

 # Summarization of the packed .cx file